serenorg/seren/mcp/README.md

 }
 ```

-4. Restart Claude Desktop
-5. Start a conversation and ask Claude to help with your SerenDB databases
+After adding the server configuration (either method), restart Claude Desktop and you can start using Seren MCP in your conversations!

 ## Usage Examples